astanley74/team-tracker/spec.md

     - User has_many Leagues through Teams, League has_many Users through Teams
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
     - Team is the join table and allows the user to submit the city, name and coach for the team.
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+    - Included validations for User model, Player model, and Team model
 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
 - [x] Include signup
     - User can signup